dasarpai/old.dasarpai.github.io/_draft/DS/2023-08-21-Comprehensive-Glossary-of-LLM.md

 Fine-tuning typically involves training the top layers of the pre-trained model while keeping the lower layers, which capture more general language features, frozen.
 This is because the lower layers have already learned useful representations of language that are likely to be relevant across different tasks.

+When you take the foundational model or base model and don't touch most of the weights it has already learned.
+But you provide some task-specific data, adjust a few weights, or create a new layer and train the weights in the new layer so that this new task can be done.
+You are not giving any new knowledge to the model.
+This is called Transfer Learning with finetuning.
+There are many kinds of transfer learning, for example.

 **Pre-trained Models:** These are large neural network models that have been trained on massive amounts of data to learn general language patterns.
 Examples include GPT-3, BERT, RoBERTa, and more.
 These models serve as the basis for transfer learning and fine-tuning.